kennywall/import-test/_posts/2010-07-07-tools-you-should-offer-with-your-application-programming-interface-api.md

 	Terms of Use

 Take the extra time and put together a complete set of tools for developers to use, serve them up in a simple developers area, and provide real support.
 If you do this your client developers can literally become evangelists for your company and its web services.
 It can reduce the amount of company resources you need to put into supporting your application and make your Software as a Service (Saas) a success.
-Don't blow your one chance to deliver a quality Application Programming Interface (API) to your clients and make working with your API harder than it has to be.</p>
+Don't blow your one chance to deliver a quality Application Programming Interface (API) to your clients and make working with your API harder than it has to be.
-<center><p><a href="http://apievangelist.com/2010/07/07/tools-you-should-offer-with-your-application-program-interface-api/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>